simondlevy/neat-gym/README.md

 2. Make the code run fast, by simultaneously evaluating the fitnesses of the population on multiprocessor machines.

-To get started you should install [neat-python](https://github.com/CodeReclaimers/neat-python).
+To get started you should install [neat-python](https://github.com/CodeReclaimers/neat-python) from source.
 Then do the following:

 ```